conradhalling/jekyll-theme-chirpy/_posts/2024-07-01-jekyll-chirpy-theme-text-and-typography.md

   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

+## Introduction

-**Note**: I copied this post from the [source code](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_posts/2019-08-08-text-and-typography.md) for Cotes Chung's [demonstration website](https://chirpy.cotes.page/posts/text-and-typography/) for the Chirpy theme and modified it for testing this website. —Conrad Halling
+[Jekyll](https://jekyllrb.com) is a tool for building static websites.
+This website is built using the [Jekyll Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) with my own style changes.
+I copied this post from the [source code](https://github.com/cotes2020/jekyll-theme-chirpy/blob/master/_posts/2019-08-08-text-and-typography.md) for Cotes Chung's [demonstration website](https://chirpy.cotes.page/posts/text-and-typography/) for the Jekyll Chirpy theme and modified it for testing this website.
+This post demonstrates the text and typography styles of this Jekyll theme. — Conrad Halling

 ## Headings